Peter Budd: Research and career

 Upon completing his PhD, Budd joined the British Petroleum Research Center in Sunbury-on-Thames where he worked on polymers and structural materials as a research chemist for 8 years.
 In 1989, he joined the University of Manchester as a lecturer and was later on promoted to the position of professor.

 His research in general is based on polymer chemistry, energy and industrial separations, specifically on the areas of Polymers of intrinsic microporosity (PIMs), energy storage, polyelectrolytes and separation membranes.

 Budd has committed to a wide variety of sustainability activities in terms of industrial separations and membranes, including conducting lectures, developing new university courses for which he was also nominated for the Better World Award in Outstanding teaching and learning innovation in social responsibility (2020).
 He is a member of the American Chemical Society, Society of Chemical Industry, European Membrane Society and a Fellow of the Higher Education Academy.
-He is also a Lay reader (Lay Preacher) at St. Andrew's Church in Cheadle Hulme from 2003.
+He is also a Lay reader (Lay Preacher) since 2003, currently at All Saints Church in Cheadle Hulme.

 Notable work

 In 2004, a research led by Prof. Budd and Prof. Neil McKeown first published a paper on Polymers of intrinsic microporosity, also commonly known as PIMs.
 One of the major polymers currently in the world, it is used in several applications including adsorption of organic vapours, adsorption of organic molecules from solutions, hydrogen storage and as solid state adsorbents for waste water treatment.
 Several research have now been published on this unique type of polymer, including by Prof. Budd and several researchers across the globe, and it has been also used in the determination of the Robenson Plot in Membrane gas separation.

 A wide range of literature has been published by Prof. Budd on the synthesis, structural, property and application analysis of PIMs as well as other polymers and membranes.
-The published work by Prof. Budd has received more than 17,000 citations as of June 2022.
+The published work by Prof. Budd has received more than 25,000 citations as of September 2026.